Katherine Wallis: Notable works and accomplishments

-Wallis had exhibitions at the Royal Academy in London during 1897, the Royal Canadian Academy from 1904 to 1937 and the National Gallery of Canada in 1928.
+Wallis had exhibitions at the Royal Academy in London during 1897, the Royal Canadian Academy of Arts from 1904 to 1937 and the National Gallery of Canada in 1928.
 Wallis received an honorable mention for her sculpture at the Exposition Universalle.

 She was not only an exceptional sculptor, but a painter and a poet.
 Wallis's poems were published as a collection entitled Chips from the Block.
 In 1947, the National Gallery of Canada purchased Wallis's most famous sculpture, La Lutte pour la Vie.
 Upon her death, she bequeathed her art collection to the City of Peterborough and it is now part of the Peterborough Museum and Archives.